 Tiffany & Co.
-Limited is engaged in marketing and selling Tiffany & Co.-branded products in the United Kingdom ("UK").
+Limited is engaged in marketing and selling Tiffany & Co.-branded products in the United Kingdom (the "UK").
 Tiffany designs, manufactures, and markets jewelry, watches, and luxury accessories.
-Tiffany maintains substantial control over its product supply chain through internal jewelry manufacturing and direct diamond sourcing, and then supplies these products to its subsidiaries, including Tiffany & Co.
+Tiffany maintains substantial control over its product supply chain through its and LVMH's internal jewelry manufacturing and direct diamond sourcing, and then supplies these products to its subsidiaries, including Tiffany & Co.
 Limited.
-Tiffany manufactures jewelry in the United States in New York, Rhode Island and Kentucky, polishes and performs certain assembly work on jewelry in the Dominican Republic and crafts silver hollowware in Rhode Island.
-In total, these internal manufacturing facilities produce approximately 60% of the units of jewelry sold by Tiffany and its subsidiaries, including Tiffany & Co.
+Tiffany manufactures jewelry in the United States in New York, Rhode Island and Kentucky, and through LVMH-owned facilities in France.
+Tiffany also polishes and performs certain assembly work on jewelry in the Dominican Republic and crafts silver hollowware in Rhode Island.
+In total, these internal manufacturing facilities produce approximately 66% of the units of jewelry sold by Tiffany and its subsidiaries, including Tiffany & Co.
 Limited.